mrh-jishan/cover-letter-ai/README.md

    3. Check - Developer mode
    4. Find - Load unpacked extension
    5. Select - `dist` folder in this project (after dev or build)
-4. If you want to build in production, Just run `pnpm build` or `npm run build`.
+4. If you want to build in production, Just run `yarn build` or `npm run build`.